MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/lab-env.md

 ## Restore the Service Manager database in the lab environment

-Use the following procedure to restore the production Service Manager database using Microsoft&nbsp;SQL&nbsp;Server&nbsp;2016.
+Use the following procedure to restore the production Service Manager database using Microsoft SQL Server 2016.

 1. After connecting to the appropriate instance of the Microsoft SQL Server Database Engine, in Object Explorer, select the server name to expand the server tree.
-2. Expand **Databases**, and depending on the database, either select a user database or expand **System Databases** and select a system database.
+2. Expand **Databases**, and depending on the database, either select a user database or expand **System Databases**, and select a system database.
 3. Right-click the database, point to **Tasks**, and select **Restore**.
 The Back Up Database dialog appears.
 4. Select **Database**, which opens the **Restore Database** dialog.
 5. On the **General** page, the name of the restoring database appears in the **To database** list box.
 To create a new database, enter its name in the list box.
-6. In the **To a point in time** text box, either retain the default \(Most recent possible\) or select a specific date and time by selecting the browse button, which opens the **Point in Time Restore** dialog.
+6. In the **To a point in time** text box, either retain the default (Most recent possible) or select a specific date and time by selecting the browse button, which opens the **Point in Time Restore** dialog.
 For more information, see [How to: Restore to a Point in Time \(SQL Server Management Studio\)](/sql/relational-databases/backup-restore/restore-a-sql-server-database-to-a-point-in-time-full-recovery-model).
 7. To specify the source and location of the backup sets to restore, select either **From database** or **From device**.
 8. In the **Select the backup sets to restore** grid, select the backups to restore.
 For more information, see [Restore Database \(General Page\)](/sql/relational-databases/backup-restore/restore-database-general-page).
 9. To view or select the advanced options, select **Options** in the **Select a page pane**.